CrossRef/event-data-common/README.md

 ## To use

-    [event-data-common "0.1.8"]
+    [event-data-common "0.1.10"]

 ## Components

 ### Storage

 A key-value storage protocol.
+Includes real storage interface for Redis and S3, and a test-only in-memory storage.

 ### Redis storage